Autoassociative Learning of Structural Representations for Modeling and Classification in Medical Imaging: Experimental validation

 \subsection{Compared variants of the method}

 We compare three variants of \mname and one baseline configuration, detailed in the following.

 \textbf{Base}.
-The base variant of the method, as presented in Sec.\ \ref{sec:method}, trained with the MMSE reconstruction loss for up to 50 epochs.
+The base variant of the method, as presented in Sec.\ \ref{sec:architecture}, trained with the MMSE reconstruction loss for up to 50 epochs.

 \textbf{Regularized}.
 In preliminary experimenting, \mname exhibited a significant tendency to rely primarily on rendering at higher resolutions (on the denser grids), while neglecting the lowest resolutions.
-As this is at odds with our goal of learning succinct and transparent representations, we devise a regularization mechanism to curb the total number of graphical primitives used in rendering.
-We define the Appearance Regularization Value as:
+As this is at odds with our goal of learning succinct and transparent representations, we devise the \emph{Appearance Regularization Value} to curb the number of graphical primitives used in rendering:

-where $\widehat{y}$ is the reconstruction image, $J$ is the set of all scales, $Loc_J$ is the set of variables describing shapes for all scales in $\widehat{y}$, $Loc_j$ is the set of variables describing shapes at scale $j$, $w_j$ is the weight of scale $j$, $a^j_l$ is the three-dimensional vector of RGB color components at scale $j$ and location $l$, and $\alpha$ is the factorization parameter $\in (0.5, 1.0)$.
+where $\hat{y}$ is the reconstruction image, $J$ is the set of all scales, $Loc_J$ is the set of variables describing shapes for all scales in $\hat{y}$, $Loc_j$ is the set of variables describing shapes at scale $j$, $w_j$ is the weight of scale $j$, $c$ is the value corresponding to RGB color descriptors at scale $j$ and location $l$, and $\alpha$ is the factorization parameter $\in (0.5, 1.0)$.
 Based on preliminary experimenting, we set the scale weights as follows: $w_0=0.6$, $w_1=0.9$, and $w_2=1.2$.
 The trade-off between this regularization term and the quality of reconstruction is controlled by weighing ARV in the total loss:

 where we set $\lambda_a$ to 0.009 in the course of preliminary tuning.
 Similarly to the Base configuration, Regularized models are trained for 50 epochs.